datacite/schema-docs/docs/index.rst

   DataCite Metadata Working Group; (2023): DataCite Metadata Schema for the Publication and Citation of Research Data and Other Research Output v4.5; DataCite e.V. https://doi.org/10.14454/g8e5-6293

-Members of the Metadata Working Group:
+Contributors from the DataCite Metadata Working Group:

 .. |Jan Ashton| raw:: html